'The Kings Road' is just one of several Sixties City articles and pages that examine the birthplace of the 'Swinging Sixties' in London

 War', starring Lee Remick.

-273 Stockpot Restaurant: The Stockpot is the one of the oldest restaurants on the Kings Road.
+273 Stockpot : The Stockpot was the one of the oldest restaurants and a popular Sixties hangout on the Kings Road, sadly recently closed.
+277 Flaxman Antiques

 OLD CHURCH STREET 46A: Sound Techniques Studio 1964: Sound Techniques began its life as a recording studio in December 1964, when it was set-up by Geoff Frost and John Wood as one of the early independent sound recording studios in the UK.
 Artists that recorded there included: Pink Floyd (who recorded their first record here), Nick Drake, Sandy Denny, Fairport Convention, Jethro Tull, Steeleye Span, Incredible String Band, The Pentangle, John Martyn, Beverley Martyn, Richard Thompson, Martin Carthy, Judy Collins, John Cale, The Yardbirds and The Who.